DeepLabCut/DeepLabCut/README.md

 # [DEMO the code](/examples)

 We provide several Jupyter Notebooks: one that walks you through a demo dataset to test your installation, and another Notebook to run DeepLabCut from the beginning on your own data.
 We also show you how to use the code in Docker, and on Google Colab.
-Please also read the Nature Protocols [paper](https://doi.org/10.1038/s41596-019-0176-0).

 # Why use DeepLabCut?

-- Top left: Due to transfer learning it requires **little training data** for multiple, challenging behaviors (see [Mathis et al.](https://www.nature.com/articles/s41593-018-0209-y) for details).

-- Top Right: Video analysis is fast (see [Mathis/Warren](https://www.biorxiv.org/content/early/2018/10/30/457242) for details)

-- Mid Left: The feature detectors are robust to video compression (see [Mathis/Warren](https://www.biorxiv.org/content/early/2018/10/30/457242) for details)

-- Mid Right: It allows 3D pose estimation with a single network and camera (see [Mathis/Warren](https://www.biorxiv.org/content/early/2018/10/30/457242) for details)

-- Bottom: It allows 3D pose estimation with a single network trained on data from multple cameras together with standard triangulation methods (see [Nath* and Mathis* et al.](https://doi.org/10.1038/s41596-019-0176-0) for details)

 <p align="center">
 <img src="https://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/5c3e47258a922d548c483247/1547585339819/ErrorvsTrainingsetSize.png?format=750w" width="50%">